tpbvieira/igovti_fcs/README.md

 ===================================================================================================================
 -----

-This project evaluate critical success factors for an IT score, by means of Principal Component Analysis (PCA) and Recursive Feature Elimination (RFE) applied for selected classification algorithms, in order to identify the features that are more discriminative and useful for prediction of the IT score, given the questions responses.
+In this project we evaluate critical success factors for an IT score, by means of Principal Component Analysis (PCA) and Recursive Feature Elimination (RFE) applied for selected classification algorithms, in order to identify the features that are more discriminative and useful for prediction of the IT score, given the questions responses.

 The results are available in [our paper](https://lasp.unb.br/wp-content/uploads/papers/Karoll_CONTECSI15.pdf).